EricMFink/CivPro/_casebook/chap5.md

 > The line between procedural and substantive law is hazy but no one doubts federal power over procedure.
 The Judiciary Article and the "necessary and proper" clause of Article One may fully authorize legislation, such as this section of the Judiciary Act.

-In the aftermath of _Erie_, the Court sought to provide an answer to the question of how to draw the line between substance and procedure.
+In the aftermath of _Erie_, the Court sought to provide an answer to the question of how to draw the line between substance and procedure:

 <p class="case-h1">Guaranty Trust Co. of New York v.
 York, 326 U.S. 99 (1945)</p>